 - Our team is backed by strong medical and clinical leadership in a private, non-academic setting.
-We have a medical staff of more than 160 including more than 90 psychiatrists, most of which are board-certified, and 40 psychologists.
-They are specialists in mental health and addiction and partner with a premier multidisciplinary group of behavioral specialists, nurses, therapists, and dietitians. - The entire team is committed to the use of evidence-based therapies and medication management in order to produce the best results, even those with complex cases and co-occurring disorders. - Rogers' medical staff has the recognition and respect of its peers.
+We have a medical staff of more than 140 including more than 80 psychiatrists and 40 psychologists.
+They are specialists in mental health and addiction and partner with a premier multidisciplinary group of behavioral specialists, nurses, therapists, and dietitians. - The entire team is committed to the use of evidence-based therapies and medication management in order to produce the best results, particularly for those with complex cases and co-occurring disorders. - Rogers' medical staff has the recognition and respect of its peers.
 Many serve as faculty at local universities, conduct research, and present regularly at state, regional, national and international conferences.
 Our members have led state and national associations and helped establish policy and standards within their fields.